 Impulse control disorder is something of an umbrella term that is used to describe a condition where an individual has trouble resisting acting on certain impulses.
-Essentially, impulse control disorder has to do with lacking the ability to develop and maintain a certain level of self-control.

 Impulse control disorder can manifest itself in a variety of ways, which includes emotional reactions and behavioral issues.
 Kleptomania is often associated with impulse control disorder and so is pyromania, for instance.